wolfmanjm/kivy-smoothie-host/README.md

     double_tap_time = 400 # <-- increase this from the 200 default
     triple_tap_distance = 20
     triple_tap_time = 600 # <- and this to be > than double_tap_time

+#### Keyboard and Mouse support
+Kivy uses a module called the HIDInput for an external (USB) Mouse and keyboard.
+This HIDInput is broken in all the current releases of Kivy, but I have submitted a PR to Kivy with a fixed version.
+In the meantime you will need to replace the KIVYINSTALLDIR/kivy/input/providers/hidinput.py with this version: https://github.com/wolfmanjm/kivy/blob/master/kivy/input/providers/hidinput.py

+You will also need to add the following line to your ```~/.kivy/config.ini``` file under the ```[input]``` section:-

+    [input]
+    %(name)s = probesysfs,provider=hidinput

+and the following line under the ```[modules]``` section:-

+    [modules]
+    cursor = 1

 ### Common setup
 It is recommended to do this:-